LXJS/training-iot/materials/2-bmp085-n2/README.md

 # Lesson 2: BMP085 Nitrogen Device

 In this lesson, we are going to build a device application that relays our temperature and pressure measurements to Nitrogen.
-Nitrogen is an open source platform that makes it easier to manage devices and build applications that use them.
+Nitrogen is an open source platform that makes it easier to combine internet of things devices together into applications.
 As part of this training, we are going to build a fleet of devices that help us monitor the environment.

 ## Instructions